zzhaobraze/braze-docs-transperfect-test/_docs/_api/parameters.md

 glossary_top_header: "Parameters"
 glossary_top_text: "Use these parameters to define your API requests.
 Though the parameters you need are listed under endpoints, this should give you more insight into their nuance and other specifications."

-description: "This glossary covers in detail the parameters involved in making API requests.
-GL Change"
+description: "This glossary covers in detail the parameters involved in making API requests."
 page_type: glossary

 glossaries: